 $119 Frame/Fork build

 I enjoy building bikes up from parts, and I’ve been frustrated with some newer bike designs that use proprietary parts and standards.
-While it’s still true that the frame is the most important part of choosing a bike, these days that’s because of the quality of the frame – it’s mostly because of the design choices that the frame locks you into.
+While it’s still true that the frame is the most important part of choosing a bike, these days that’s not because of the quality of the frame – it’s mostly because of the design choices that the frame locks you into.

 When I saw that Wiggle was offering an aluminum road frame and fork for just $119, I thought I’d build one up with inexpensive parts as a winter project.